orchardtree/intro-the-shell-ide/README.md

 ## Define What a Terminal Program Is

+### Advice

 First of all, we have to be honest here: the difference between "shell" and "terminal" is quite easy to get confused by.
-To make things worse, developers are often really imprecise and say one to mean the other and vice versa.
-This makes it harder for those learning about these tools.
+To make things worse, developers are often imprecise and say one to mean the other and vice versa.

+In order to try to help build your instinct for understanding the concepts, we'll often "over-explain" or make a sentence seem ridiculously long.
+We're doing this intentionally in order to try to help you build an intuition about the actors in this story.

+Also, to help keep terminology from getting in the way, we involve genies.
+We admit, this is a whimsical approach but assure you no genies were harmed in the production of this lesson.

 Be patient with yourself as you learn this material.

+### Terminal Programs

 A terminal program is a program that listens for keyboard input and hands it off to a magical genie who lives inside your computer.
-When the magical genie tells the terminal to draw letters on its screen, it does so.
+Also, when the magical genie tells the terminal to draw letters on its screen, it does so.
+For example, when you are in a terminal program and type the letter `l` the terminal program senses the `l` and tells the genie.
+The genie then tells the terminal to draw an `l` on its screen.
+The terminal then looks up your font preferences and color preferences and draws the appropriate `l`.

 This might be confusing, but let's compare it to television.
 A television is a device that listens to your remote control and then tells a magical genie